intro: Los Angeles is the latest city to outlaw e-cigarette smoking in some public places.

 Here’s a look at the e-smoke trend: the good, the bad and the unknown.

-E-cigarettes are battery operated nicotine inhalers that consist of a rechargeable lithium battery, a cartridge called a cartomizer and an LED that lights up at the end when you puff on the e-cigarette to simulate the burn of a tobacco cigarette.
+quicklist: 1 category: E-Cigarettes Explained title: What are e-cigarettes? url: text: E-cigarettes are battery operated nicotine inhalers that consist of a rechargeable lithium battery, a cartridge called a cartomizer and an LED that lights up at the end when you puff on the e-cigarette to simulate the burn of a tobacco cigarette.
 The cartomizer is filled with an e-liquid that typically contains the chemical propylene glycol along with nicotine, flavoring and other additives.

 The device works much like a miniature version of the smoke machines that operate behind rock bands.
 When you "vape" -- that's the term for puffing on an e-cig -- a heating element boils the e-liquid until it produces a vapor.
 A device creates the same amount of vapor no matter how hard you puff until the battery or e-liquid runs down.

-Starter kits usually run between $30 and $100.
+quicklist: 2 category: E-Cigarettes Explained title: How much do they cost? url: text: Starter kits usually run between $30 and $100.
 The estimated cost of replacement cartridges is about $600, compared with the more than $1,000 a year it costs to feed a pack-a-day tobacco cigarette habit, according to the Tobacco Vapor Electronic Cigarette Association.
 Discount coupons and promotional codes are available online.

-The decision in a 2011 federal court case gives the Food and Drug Administration the authority to regulate e-smokes under existing tobacco laws rather than as a medication or medical device, presumably because they deliver nicotine, which is derived from tobacco.
+quicklist: 3 category: E-Cigarettes Explained title: Are e-cigarettes regulated? url: text: The decision in a 2011 federal court case gives the Food and Drug Administration the authority to regulate e-smokes under existing tobacco laws rather than as a medication or medical device, presumably because they deliver nicotine, which is derived from tobacco.
 The agency has hinted it will begin to regulate e-smokes as soon as this year but so far, the only action the agency has taken is issuing a letter in 2010 to electronic cigarette distributors warning them to cease making various unsubstantiated marketing claims.

 For now, the devices remain uncontrolled by any governmental agency, a fact that worries experts like Erika Seward, the assistant vice president of national advocacy for the American Lung Association.